masonmaurer/gisportfolio/README.md

 # gisportfolio
-# This is a portfolio containing some of the GIS projects I completed as part of my undergraduate degree
+# This is a portfolio containing some of the GIS projects and assignments I completed as part of my undergraduate degree